teamjorge/template-api-pg/README.md

     A quickstart template for building a golang API with Postgres integration.

+## But Why

+After using this pattern over 20 times, I've decided that I'll create a template and skip the couple of hours of boilerplating I have to do every time.
+Is it truly optimable in every regard?
+No, probably not.
+But it is fairly easy to use and pretty solid.
+Any suggestions for improvements or general critique is much appreciated.

 ## Getting Started

 * Clone this repo or use the Github `Use This Template` functionality.